What is Uniswap? I knew Uniswap was an important component of the whole DeFi story.

 Uniswap’s graph looks exactly like the demand curve that we saw earlier.

-This can be quantity of maple syrup or quantity of ETH or quantity of BTC etc.
+This can be the quantity of maple syrup or quantity of ETH, the quantity of BTC, etc.

-But we could easily replace it with quantity of ETH, BTC, USDC etc.
+But we could easily replace it with the quantity of ETH, BTC, USDC, etc.

 Why do Uniswap pairs follow an exponential relationship?